 These goals can’t be measured as easily as goals like ecommerce sales or mailing list growth.
 But they can be measured.
 We came up with a range of metrics.

 First, traffic.
 Traffic increases are rarely the full story, and they’re not always essential goals, but they are a clear indication of progress.
-The line below shows the trajectory for Puerto Rico Report over its lifetime, and that’s pretty much what we like to see.
+The line below shows the trajectory for Puerto Rico Report over its first four years, and that’s pretty much what we like to see.

-Organic search traffic over the life of the website shows this trajectory:
+Organic search traffic over the same time period shows this trajectory:

 Organic search traffic is a good indicator of the overall health of a website, and it lasts longer than other types of traffic, but as you can see, it takes some time to get started.
 When you launch a new website, you will see a handful of organic visitors for a while.
 Once search engines begin sending you traffic, though, you can expect some momentum.